-The Evangelical Hospital-Khariar is a hospital located in the Nuapada District of Orissa, India.
-It is currently the leading non-government health institution in the State of Orissa and Eastern Chhattisgarh, and it provides the best medical care for each patient that enters the hospital, regardless of income.
-The hospital has been serving families in rural communities near Orissa since 1930.
-In addition to healthcare, the hospital conducts morning worship services, patient visitation and counseling, and comforts the bereaved.
+The Evangelical Hospital-Khariar is a hospital located in the Nuapada District of Odisha, India.
+It is currently the leading non-government health institution in the State of Odisha and Eastern Chhattisgarh, and it provides the best medical care for each patient that enters the hospital, regardless of income.
+The hospital has been serving families in rural communities near Odisha since 1930.
+In addition to healthcare, the hospital conducts morning worship services, patient visitation, and counseling, and comforts the bereaved.
 The hospital treats patients and prevents diseases, but the hospital makes all attempts to share God’s love for the wholeness of each person.

 Earlier this year, Khariar Hospital celebrated the opening of a new Intensive Care Unit.
 With an increased number of intensive care cases, the hospital identified a new Intensive Care Unit was necessary to accommodate the number of patients the hospital has been receiving.
 Whether patients required 24-hour care, oxygen support, continuous infusions of medicine, or placed in an area with powerful ventilation to prevent the spread of diseases, there was previously little space for this intensive care.
 The equipment involved in each of these specialized cases of care requires considerable room.
 Global Ministries is grateful for the special gifts received for medical care ministries of church partners in India, and the special effort from the family and friends of Britt Reller, who made gifts in his memory for the new Intensive Care Unit at Khariar Hospital.